GregFrench/CIS3050A2/README.md

 - get mgServer to run without sh as ./mgServer
 - get submitJob to run as submitJob rather than ./submitJob.sh
 - assume that mgServer is run before run tests?
-- todo: shutdown and status
+- todo: shutdown and status (with -x and -s)
 - wait for worker to finish before sending it new message
 - add permissions to the pipes
 - Should the server write command back to itself if it can't execute a command because all workers are busy?